junaga/snippets/readme.md

 This Repo has code snippets I frequently use.
 Not everything can be automated.
-Correction: Some things are wrong to automate, it creates more complexity overhead then it could possible ever ease.
+Correction: Some things are wrong to automate, it creates more complexity overhead, then it could possible ever ease.

 ### `.gitignore`